bitovi/academy/src/technology-consulting/6-communication-methods.md

 ### Running the meeting

+**Set expectations at the start:** Restate the agenda, goals, and any ground rules around muting, hand-raising, having video on, etc.

 **Assign a note-taker:** Designate someone to document key discussion points, decisions, and action items.
 This ensures there’s a clear record of what was discussed and agreed upon.

 **Keep the meeting on track:** Lead discussions assertively but diplomatically.
 As the meeting leader, guide the conversation to stay on topic while making sure all voices are heard.
 If the discussion veers off-course, gently steer it back to the agenda.